How to Grow Foxglove from Seed, the easy way!

 I get going hastily, as you will see in the video linked at the end of this post, as I don’t mind the seeds scattering a bit.

-How to Grow Foxglove seeds
+How to Grow Foxglove Seeds

 When I wish to just sow an area full of foxglove seeds I cut the plant stem below the seed pods.